hpcc-systems/HPCC-Platform/plugins/redis/README.md

     //If the key does not exist it will 'lock' the key and retrun an empty STRING.
     STRING value := myRedis.GetOrLockString('supercali- what?');
-    //All locking.Set<type>() return the value passed in as the 2nd parameter.
+    //All SetAndPublish<type>() return the value passed in as the 2nd parameter.
     IF (LENGTH(value) == 0, myRedis.SetAndPublishString('supercali- what?', myFunc('poppins', 3)), value);
     );
 ```